| Interface as the Key Category of Computer

 and delete file; list the contents of a directory; start and stop

+a computer program; set computer's date and time.
 The term HCI was coined when computer was mostly used as a tool

 for work.
 However, during the 1990s, the identity of computer has